 Ingredients

-- 1 butternut squash large or 2 medium size
+- 1 butternut squash medium size

 - 1 tablespoon coconut oil